 Methodology and evidential reasoning

-Conor Mayo-Wilson investigates causal and statistical reasoning in medical research and the quantitative social sciences; Alison Wylie focuses on strategies of evidential reasoning in the social and historical sciences, especially archeology; Lynn Hankinson Nelson considers evidential issues in evolutionary biology and human evolutionary psychology.
+Conor Mayo-Wilson investigates causal and statistical reasoning in medical research and the quantitative social sciences.
 Andrea Woody explores the impact of computational techniques, including search algorithms, for optimization and directed discovery in the natural sciences.
 Carole Lee examines the methods used to detect bias in judgment in psychology and peer review.
+Benjamin Feintzeig investigates the methodology used in physics for "quantization," or the construction of new quantum theories, and how philosophical perspectives might constrain the search for rigorous mathematical formulations of quantum field theories.

 Normative issues / science in context

 We cultivate a shared interest in issues that fall under the rubric of ‘science and values’ and that reflect our commitment to attend to the dynamics of scientific practice.
 Carole Lee studies how bias in peer review can impact the content and demographic make-up of scientific communities, while Andrea Woody is interested in the role of disciplinarity and multi-disciplinarity in the construction and maintenance of modern scientific communities.
 Conor Mayo-Wilson is interested in how different types of diversity affect the reliability and speed of discovery in smaller research communities.
-Alison Wylie is an affiliate of the Program on Values in Society (PoV) and has a longstanding interest in research ethics and in the epistemic contributions of community based collaborative research.
+Paul Franco is interested in the ethical dimensions of scientific communication, especially looking at speech acts intended for policymakers and the general public.

 Explanation, modeling and representation